 Ethical Issues in Health Disparities and Accrual to Clinical Trials

 As a co-investigator and program coordinator for this NIH-sponsored study, Dr. Wesley developed a 15-minute culturally targeted video designed to increase participation by African American cancer patients in therapeutic clinical trials.
-This research included development of an instrument to assess patient attitudes on six barriers to enrollment and an assessment of the video’s impact on these attitudes in a population of African American cancer patients.
+This research included the development of an instrument to assess patient attitudes on six barriers to enrollment and an assessment of the video’s impact on these attitudes in a population of African American cancer patients.

 - Research Areas